nodejitsu/haibu/README.md

 # What is haibu?

-haibu is the open-source [node.js](http://nodejs.org) project for spawning and managing several node.js applications on a single server.
-It's an integral part of [Nodejitsu's](http://nodejitsu.com) production stack and is fully supported by a dedicated team of core node.js developers.
+haibu is the open-source [node.js](http://nodejs.org) project used at [Nodejitsu's](http://nodejitsu.com) for spawning and managing several node.js applications on a single server.
+It's an integral part of our production stack and is fully supported.

 # How does it work?

-haibu (which is Japanese for "hive") transforms node.js applications (using a [Carapace](https://github.com/nodejitsu/haibu-carapace)) into "drones".
-This approach allows haibu to directly interact with node.js applications and add all sorts of additional functionality. haibu also contains a plugin system, so you can easily add even more functionality without needing to dive too far into the codebase.
+haibu (which is Japanese for "hive") recieves commands for spawning, transforming, and managing multiple node.js applications.
+Haibu utilizes a unique approach by wrapping spawned Node.js applications in a "[Carapace](https://github.com/nodejitsu/haibu-carapace)" which allows haibu to extend spawned applications with all sorts of additional functionaltiy.
+When haibu wraps a node.js application in a "carapace" the application becomes a "drone".

-`haibu` builds on this concept of "drones" and exposes a robust and granular API for interacting with your node.js applications.
-At a low level, haibu's API is exposed as a RESTFul HTTP webservice.
-Any system that supports basic HTTP requests can communicate with a haibu server.
-If you are working in Node.js, haibu comes with a high-level Node.js API client.
+This approach allows haibu to directly interact with node.js applications and add all sorts of additional functionality.
+[Carapace](https://github.com/nodejitsu/haibu-carapace) also contains a plugin system including functionality for things like: chroot, chdir, and even a [http://hook.io](hook.io) bridge.

 ## Where can I run haibu?